kakairesteven/Security-Best-Practices/bestpractices/content/CVE.md

 ## Which Vulnerability(ies) qualify for a CVE
 To be categorized as a CVE vulnerability, a vulnerability must be meet a certain set of criteria.
 This criteria includes;
-# Independent of other issues
+### Independent of other issues
 A vulnerability must be fixed ably independently of other issues

-# Acknowledeged by the Vendor
+### Acknowledeged by the Vendor
 The vulnerabiity is knoen by the vendor and is acknowledged to cause a security risk.

-# Is a proven risk
+### Is a proven risk
-The vulnerability is submitted
+The vulnerability is submitted with evicence of security impact that violates the security policies of the vendor.

+### Affecting one codebase